 The politicians will all be trying to sell us on their ideas.
 To the extent that they understand that God wants us caring for one another at the local level.
 A true, effective economy cannot work from a distance.

 Yes but Now I can hear some of you saying, “Yes, but things have changed and we can never return to that economic system.”
 I would say things have definitely changed but is the change due to the God’s transforming power or is it due to our tendency to conform to the world?
 It is my conviction that we have abandoned God’s way and have allowed ourselves to adopt the world’s economic principles.

 I believe that God has shown me that we will soon experience devastating economic collapse in this country because we refuse to take step one in this process: “You shall serve Yahweh your God.”
 We have turned away from God and think that we can maintain our prosperity without Him.
 Israel learned the hard way that this is not possible.
 The collapse is coming because we have rejected the One who brings prosperity.

-Collapse is coming When it comes we Christians will be forced to rely on God and one another.
+Economic turmoil is coming.
+When it comes we Christians will be forced to rely on God and one another.
 This will be a time when God will cause us to regain His economic plan.
 God’s plan calls for us to take individual responsibility for our lives and then obey Him in contributing to the needs of our brothers and sisters.
 He will prosper us in the midst of great economic collapse if we will obey Him.
 His church will come together in intimate relationship and believers will once again serve one another.

-This collapse is coming and we need to return to God’s word in preparation for it.
+This disaster is coming and we need to return to God’s word in preparation for it.
 Don’t just take my word for this.
 Seek God on the matter and see what He says.
 When you have heard His word—prepare yourselves spiritually and physically.
 May God give you grace for the coming trial and the victory it will bring.